nehageorge/xchange/README.md

 ## Environment setup
 1. Go to the root directory and create a `.env` file.
 2. In that file, write `SECRET="somestring"`, where "somestring" is a string of your choice.
+3. Also write `PASSWORD="12345Abc@"` for forgot password functionality.

 ## How to run the backend